Saif-Haque/Node/README.md

 # Node
-## NodeJS & MySQL Infrastructure setup on Oracle Cloud Infrastructure.
+## NodeJS & MySQL setup on Arm based processor on Oracle Cloud Infrastructure.

 Here is a simplified digram of Linux Infrastructure set up required for the NodeJS and MySql set up